Chart Color Schemes

 Bellevue Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Bellevue Heights' population is approximately 8,466 as of February 2026.
-This figure represents an increase of 858 people (11.3%) since the 2021 Census, which recorded a population of 7,608.
-The growth is inferred from ABS's estimated resident population of 8,401 in June 2024 and additional 20 validated new addresses after the Census date.
-This results in a density ratio of 970 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Bellevue Heights' growth since the 2021 census (11.3%) exceeded both SA3 area (5.0%) and SA4 region, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population gains during recent periods.
+Based on AreaSearch's analysis, Bellevue Heights's population is around 8,466 as of Feb 2026.
+This reflects an increase of 858 people (11.3%) since the 2021 Census, which reported a population of 7,608 people.
+The change is inferred from the estimated resident population of 8,401 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
+This population level equates to a density ratio of 970 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Bellevue Heights's 11.3% growth since the 2021 census exceeded the SA3 area (5.0%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category (released in 2023 based on 2021 data) are adopted with adjustments using a weighted aggregation method from LGA to SA2 levels.
-By 2041, the area is projected to grow by 675 persons, reflecting an increase of 7.2% over the 17 years, which is just below the median growth rate for national areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the area expected to grow by 675 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population